jgreatho/jgraph_lab1_cs494/README.md

 ### Use the following steps to run this program:
   1. Make the _executables_
-    - this includes calling make from within jgraph
+    - this includes calling "make" from within jgraph

   2. Run the _liveView.sh_ script
     - this will generate a pdf of the board